shettyg/ovn-docker/README.md

 ovn-container endpoint-list
 ```

-* Create a network container to setup networking with the uuid of the
+* Create a network container to setup networking with the uuid(or name) of the
 endpoint passed as the argument to '--network'.
 You can add multiple
 endpoints to the container by repeating the '--network' command.

 ```
-ovn-container container-create --network=88bb5dd3-2da9-40e2-9b75-a0406980301c
+ovn-container container-create --network=ls0p0
 ```

 The above command returns back the created network container id, referred in